Breaking the Cycle: Strategies to Stop Emotional Eating

-The different triggers of this type of coping, how to develop healthier coping mechanisms, and how to build long-term habits to regain control over your relationship with food will be tackled in this blog.
+This blog will also tackle the different triggers of this type of coping, how to develop healthier coping mechanisms, and how to build long-term habits to regain control over your relationship with food.

 What is emotional eating?

-We tend to select food emotionally when we use eating to handle and calm our stress, anxiety, sadness or boredom.
+We tend to desire food when we eat to cope and to sooth stress, anxiety, sadness or boredom.
 This differs from actual hunger because emotional eating serves to manage feelings instead of satisfying the physical need for food.

 Here are some signs of emotional eating: